Volkswagen: 2017–present: Focus on electric vehicles

-Volkswagen returned to motorsport in 2018 by unveiling its all-electric I.D.
+In 2018, Volkswagen returned to motorsport by unveiling its all-electric I.D.
 R. At the Pikes Peak International Hill Climb, Romain Dumas set an all-time course record of just under eight minutes driving the I.D.
 R.

 In September 2018, Volkswagen announced that it would discontinue production of the Beetle (A5) in 2019.
 Also in September 2018, Volkswagen announced its $100 million investment in Silicon Valley–based solid-state battery startup QuantumScape, becoming the startup's largest automotive investor and gaining representation on its board.

 In February 2019, Volkswagen announced that it would launch an entry-level Jetta sub-brand in China aimed at young buyers.
-Three models were announced in July 2019, a sedan and two SUVs, all three of which will be manufactured in China as a part of Volkswagen's joint-venture with FAW.

-In September 2019 at the Frankfurt Motor Show, Volkswagen officially unveiled a refreshed logo (a thinner, two-dimensional version of the previous logo) and new sonic branding, which will accompany the newly launched ID.3 electric vehicle.
+Three models – a sedan and two SUVs – were announced in July 2019, all three of which would be manufactured in China as a part of Volkswagen's joint venture with FAW.
+In September 2019 at the Frankfurt Motor Show, Volkswagen officially unveiled a refreshed logo (a thinner, two-dimensional version of the previous logo) and new sonic branding to accompany the newly launched ID.3 electric vehicle.
 Volkswagen stated that the ID.3 signified the start of a "new era" of the company.
 In September 2019, Volkswagen also announced a program to allow old Beetle models to be converted to run on electric power.
-The electric motor and battery updates will be done in partnership with German company eClassics.
-The electric components used for retrofitting will be based upon those found in the e-up! model.
+The electric motor and battery updates would be done in partnership with German company eClassics.
+The electric components used for retrofitting would be based upon those found in the e-up! model.